Diamonds are beautiful.

 • Choose a reputable jeweler

-The easiest way to stay away from conflict diamonds is to choose a jeweler who has a well-known reputation of dealing with conflict-free jewelry.
+The easiest way to stay away from blood diamonds is to choose a jeweler who has a well-known reputation of dealing with conflict-free jewelry.
 Many jewelers are happy to answer your questions since they have nothing to hide, and often times even promote their store as conflict free.

 The fact that there are blood diamonds doing rounds doesn’t mean you shouldn’t rock a diamond.